dottxt-ai/outlines/docs/cookbook/prompting-techniques/analogical-prompting.md

 # Analogical Prompting

-Analogical Prompting is an advanced prompting technique that automatically generates exemplars including Chain-of-Thought (CoT) reasoning.
+[Analogical Prompting](https://arxiv.org/abs/2310.01714) is an advanced prompting technique that automatically generates exemplars including Chain-of-Thought (CoT) reasoning.
 It works by creating an analogous problem to the target problem, demonstrating the step-by-step reasoning process for solving that analogous problem, and then presenting the target problem.
 This allows the language model to apply similar reasoning to solve the new problem.

-Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example